-A guide by Dan Emery - originally posted to the Ponoko Blog.
+Originally posted to the Ponoko Blog.

-Update: Since writing this post much easier way to achieve this process has come along with 123D Make.
+Update 2016: Since writing this post much easier way to achieve this process has come along with 123D Make.
 They even have Ponoko template size pages that you can layout your parts on for a seamless 123D Make to Ponoko workflow.

-Every day I see a a lot of good content go through my feeds and occasionally they are some real gems which lower the barrier for people to create great designs.
+Every day I see a lot of good content go through my feeds and occasionally they are some real gems which lower the barrier for people to create great designs.
 I saw two SketchUp plugins a while ago and have only just had a chance to test them out.
 I am amazed how easy it makes creating sliceform laser cut models and I'm wondering how I ever did this before.
 I wish I'd known about these when doing this project with my students back in 2009.

 The plugins are: Slicemodeler by Public Art International (available for a $10-$50 donation) and SVG Outline plugin by Flights of Ideas Slicemodeler allows you to take a 3D form and slice it up into interlocking pieces.
 It is so easy to use it is unbelievable!
 You enter the distance apart that you want the sections, the material thickness, choose which axes the slices are on, and the software calculates the intersections.

 Once you have all the slices, that's when the SVG outline plugin comes in.
 Select the sections you want (that have been conveniently laid out by Slicemodeler) and hit Export to SVG file.